mvpspace/scripts/README.md

 or simply from the app root folder:
 `bash /path/to/resetremotedb.sh`

-(1) Make sure you have docker installed on either on your machine or remote server depending on where you are deploying
+**NOTE**: Make sure you have docker installed on either on your machine or remote server depending on where you are deploying